 Lynn is President and Chairman of Liberty Building Company, a privately held real estate development company that was founded in 1946.
 Prior to her current position, Lynn had a long career in finance at Citibank and Bank of America.
 She holds an M.A. in Chinese Studies and an A.B. in International Relations, both from the University of California, Berkeley.
 Lynn and her husband live in Berkeley.

 Sakurako Fisher is President of the San Francisco Symphony and serves on the National Board of the Smithsonian Institution, the Board of Trustees of Stanford University, and the Board of Trustees of the John F. Kennedy Center for the Performing Arts.
 She also sits on the U.S. advisory board for the Union Centrale des Arts et Decoratifs, and is an advisory board member of the Department of Humanities and Sciences and the Freeman Spogli Institute for International Studies at Stanford University.
 She has previously served on the boards of ODC/Dance, Stern Grove, the Asian Art Museum Foundation, The Exploratorium, American Hospital of Paris, Alliance Française, and the Thacher School, as well as the U.S. advisory board of the Centre Pompidou.

 Sakurako holds a B.A. in International Relations from Stanford University and worked as a trader for Cargill and Citibank.
 She and her family live in San Francisco.

 Emily Cohen Raskin, Executive Director

-Emily holds a B.A. in Art from Pomona College and an M.B.A. from San Francisco State University.
+Emily holds a B.A. from Pomona College and an M.B.A. from San Francisco State University.
 She serves on the Board of Leadership High School, a public charter school in the Excelsior District of San Francisco.
-Emily lives in San Francisco with her husband and son.
+Emily and her family live in San Francisco.